Our Parkway Trees

-Trees make Hancock Park a park.
-The area was developed a 100 years ago and the parkways were planted with a young forest of elms, sycamores and fir trees.
+Our beautiful mature trees help make Hancock Park a park.
+The area was developed a 100 years ago and the parkways were planted with a young forest of elms, sycamores and cedar trees.
 Now, due to drought, diseases, insects, and general old age, many of the original trees are dead or dying.
 Thanks to our Historic Preservation Overlay Zone (HPOZ) our parkway trees are protected.
 So if one dies or is missing it can be replaced by one approved by the City and the HPOZ.

-The HPHA is leading a parkway tree planting initiative which aims to have a parkway tree growing in every spot permitted by the City.
+The Hancock Park Homeowners Association is leading a parkway tree planting initiative which aims to have a parkway tree growing in every spot permitted by the City.
 We have funds to replace lost trees, and a plan to diversify selection so if one species is endangered, others will take thrive.
 As in the original design of Hancock Park, each street will have the same species planted on it with some changes in species when a street crosses a major artery.
 This will retain the uniformity of look that is unique to our neighborhood.
-What follows is information about how to request free replacement tree, what species is approved for your block, and how to care for the newly replanted trees.
+What follows is information about how to request free replacement tree, what species is approved for your block, information and photos of the trees and how to care for the newly replanted trees.

 Frequently Asked Questions

 1. What kinds of trees have been selected?

 Several different varieties of trees have been selected including, Camphor, Magnolia, Chinese Elm, Jacaranda, Frontier Elm, Crepe Myrtle, Brisbane Box, Pioneer Elm and Deodar Cedar.
 You can see which of these trees have been assigned to your block by referring to the attached tree chart and profiles.

 2. Was the Hancock Park Master Tree Plan approved by the City ?